genehack/app-gitgot/README.md

     # Note: if a repo is in the list but doesn't have a local checkout, 'got
     # update' will create directories as needed and do the initial check out.

+    # Run the 'git gc' command to garbage collect in git repos
+    got gc

     # spawn a subshell with working directory set to 'path' of repo #1
     got chdir 1